lateralblast/parsec/README.md

 - Report on SSH information
 - Report on SU information
 - Report on Suspend information
-- Report on syslog information
+- Report on Syslog information
-- Report on system information
+- Report on System information
-- Report on swap information
+- Report on Swap information
 - Report on TCP information
 - Report on Telnet information
+- Report on Upgradeable slot information
 - Report on UDP information
 - Report on VNIC information
 - Report on Veritas information